 Due to data security reasons, two different versions are available for each data set:

-(1) Full version: a version with complete information collected during the survey and
+- version with complete information collected during the survey

-(2) Reduced version: a version in which specific information was reduced and aggregated in order to prevent the identification of single respondents
+- version in which specific information has been reduced and aggregated in order to prevent the identification of single respondents

 The structure of the full and the reduced version of the data set is identical.
 This means that in both versions the same variables are included, but the variables encompass different information depending on the version of the data set.
 Variables with reduced or aggregated information are marked with an “RV” at the end of the variable name.